 What Is Thebaine?

 The Opium poppy plant (Papaver somniferum) contains six alkaloids commonly used in medicine and commercial products.
-The three used most often in analgesics are Morphine, Codeine, and (to a lesser extent) Thebaine.
+The three used most often in analgesics are Morphine, Codeine, and (to a lesser extent due to its greater toxicity) Thebaine.
 The substance is a precursor of one of history’s oldest analgesics, Morphine, and is named for the ancient Egyptian city, Thebes.
 Thebaine is also known as paramorphine due to its stimulatory effects–as opposed to the depressant effects of Morphine and Codeine.

 Normally, Opium contains between 0.3% to 1.5% Thebaine (as much as 6% has been reported in some species).
 It is classified as a narcotic and convulsant and, as such, is an internationally regulated product.
 Natural and synthetic Thebaine derivatives are used as “starting material” in some medications to aid in absorption.
 It can be found among a long list of compounds in a variety of prescription Opioids, including Buprenorphine, Oxycodone, Oxymorphone, and Naloxone.